RoboJackets/business-process-manual/corporate/address-changes.rst

 Postmark
 --------

-Update the billing address for the card under :menuselection:`Account --> Billing Details` in `account settings <https://account.postmarkapp.com/billing_settings>`_.
+Update the billing address for the card on file under :menuselection:`Account --> Billing Details` in `account settings <https://account.postmarkapp.com/billing_settings>`_.

 Northwest Registered Agent
 --------------------------

-Update the billing address for the card during the next payment.
+Update the billing address for the card on file during the next payment.

 Corporation website
 -------------------